 Shane's eyes widened.
 "What—"

-Shane never wanted to draw extra attention to himself as both an NHL player and a pianist fan.
+Shane never wanted to draw extra attention to himself as both an MHL player and a pianist fan.
 Combined with Rozanov's massive female fanbase, choosing a female name like "Jane" for his account had been a safe choice.
 But he never expected to be caught.
 How on earth did she—

 "Wait, how did you—" Then, Shane caught a glimpse of the staff badge on her chest.
 Sudden realization hit him like a lightning bolt.
 "Are you Lily?!"
 He beamed, grabbing her hand with his free one, completely oblivious to her stuttered attempt to deny it.
 "Oh my god!
 Thank you so much for the ticket!
 I thought I was done for this time, and a VIP seat on top of that!
 I never dreamed I'd actually get to sit in VIP, and be able to—"